BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Main Contributor - SombrAbsol
 Thanks for the HQ music now all music will sounds as if they where played from a AGB

+Main Contributor - softpaw6234
+For making the battle sprites Transparent

 Contributor - Fantactic
 Fixed the white indoor roof bug thanks again as well as colouring OW spritess & Tile fixes & finishing the hole tiles